Making a complaint about Scouting

 Complaints about volunteers or local matters:

 Formal complaints should be made in writing (physically or digitally) wherever possible to the most appropriate volunteer line manager.
 This could include the Group Scout Leader (GSL), District Commissioner, County Commissioner or Regional Commissioner.
-If you do not know the name and / or contact details of who to raise the complaint to, please contact our Information Centre.
+If you do not know the name and / or contact details of who to raise the complaint to, please contact the Scout Support Centre.

 Complaints should ideally be made on the Complaints Template